1994 Michigan Wolverines football team: Colorado

-at Iowa
+At Iowa

-Remy Hamilton kicked three field goals and Tyrone Wheatley rushed for 182 yards with two touchdowns as #7 Michigan pulled away late and beat the Hawkeyes, 29-14, at Nile Kinnick Stadium.
+Remy Hamilton kicked three field goals and Tyrone Wheatley rushed for 182 yards with two touchdowns as #7 Michigan pulled away late and beat the Hawkeyes, 29–14, at Nile Kinnick Stadium.
 The Wolverine defense held Iowa to 84 yards rushing and Steve Morrison had 14 tackles and an interception to lead the defense.
 Amani Toomer caught 5 passes for 93 yards and Tim Biakabatuka added a touchdown run.

 Michigan State

-Remy Hamilton kicked 4 field goals and Tyrone Wheatley rushed for 153 yards and two touchdowns while Tim Biakabutuka added 141 yards and a touchdown to lead the #7 ranked Wolverines to a 40-20 victory over Michigan State at Michigan Stadium.
+Remy Hamilton kicked 4 field goals and Tyrone Wheatley rushed for 153 yards and two touchdowns while Tim Biakabutuka added 141 yards and a touchdown to lead the #7 ranked Wolverines to a 40–20 victory over Michigan State at Michigan Stadium.
 Todd Collins completed 16 of 23 passes for 211 yards and a TD pass to Wheatley.
 Mercury Hayes caught 4 passes for 96 yards.
 The Michigan defense held the Spartans to 17 yards rushing.

 Penn State

-The #3 ranked Nittany Lions held a 16-3 halftime lead on three Brett Conway field goals and a Kerry Collins to Keith Olsommer TD pass, but had to come from behind to beat #5 Michigan, 31-24, at Michigan Stadium.
-Tyrone Wheatley had touchdown runs of 67 and 21 yards to forge ahead 17-16.
-Penn State responded with a Jon Wittman 9 yard TD pass from Collins who then threw to Freddie Scott for a 2 point conversion to take the lead, 24-17.
-The Wolverines tied the game on a Tim Biakabutuka 1 yard run with just under 12 minutes left.
-With just under 3 minutes left, Collins hit Bobby Engram with a 16 yard scoring strike to put the Nittany Lions ahead for good, 31-24.
+The #3 ranked Nittany Lions held a 16–3 halftime lead on three Brett Conway field goals and a Kerry Collins to Keith Olsommer TD pass, but had to come from behind to beat #5 Michigan, 31–24, at Michigan Stadium.
+Tyrone Wheatley had touchdown runs of 67 and 21 yards to forge ahead 17–16.
+Penn State responded with a Jon Wittman 9-yard TD pass from Collins who then threw to Freddie Scott for a 2-point conversion to take the lead, 24–17.
+The Wolverines tied the game on a Tim Biakabutuka 1-yard run with just under 12 minutes left.
+With just under 3 minutes left, Collins hit Bobby Engram with a 16-yard scoring strike to put the Nittany Lions ahead for good, 31–24.
 Brian Miller picked off a Todd Collins pass with 1:26 left to seal the victory.
 Wheatley finished with 144 yards rushing and Todd Collins completed 14 of 24 passes for 221 yards.

-at Illinois
+At Illinois

-Despite outgaining Illinois by over a 100 yards, #11 Michigan had to hold on for a 19-14 victory over the Fighting Illini at Champaign.
+Despite outgaining Illinois by over 100 yards, #11 Michigan had to hold on for a 19–14 victory over the Fighting Illini at Champaign.
 Remy Hamilton kicked 4 field goals and Amani Toomer returned a punt 72 yards for a touchdown in the 3rd quarter that was the difference in the game.
 The Wolverines dominated in time of possession with a 37:00-23:00 minute advantage.

 Wisconsin

-Brent Moss ran for 106 yards which opened things up for Darrell Bevell, who was 18 for 26 for 161 yards passing and 3 touchdowns, as the Badgers upset Michigan, 31-19.
+Brent Moss ran for 106 yards which opened things up for Darrell Bevell, who was 18 for 26 for 161 yards passing and 3 touchdowns, as the Badgers upset Michigan, 31–19.
 It was the Badgers' first victory at Ann Arbor since 1962.
 The Badger defense had three interceptions and three sacks against #10 ranked Michigan.
 Todd Collins completed 14 of 25 for 172 yards passing with a touchdown and 2 interceptions.
-Tyrone Wheatley ran for 132 yards and a touchdown, but it wasn’t enough to offset the Badgers dominance in time of possession.
+Tyrone Wheatley ran for 132 yards and a touchdown, but it wasn't enough to offset the Badgers dominance in time of possession.